How I went from online book arbitrage skeptic to true believer.

 I decided to try it

 I surmised there were two kinds of books that were suited for online book arbitrage, which I would be looking for:

 - Textbooks (People pay crazy amounts for Prime-eligible / FBA textbooks)

-And right out of the gate, it was working
+Out of the gate, online book arbitrage was working

 What’s left is doing general searches, and hunting-and-pecking through the results for arbitrage opportunity.